Equestrian statue of Louis XIV (Bernini): Construction and creation

-Bernini followed French tradition creating equestrian statues of French kings in their own residences, with notable examples by Francois Mansart, Charles Perrault, and Pierre Cottard.
+Bernini followed French tradition creating equestrian statues of French kings in their own residences, with notable examples by François Mansart, Charles Perrault, and Pierre Cottard.
 Despite tradition, Bernini was the first in France to design an equestrian statue to be freestanding with a rearing horse rather than attached to building.
-The precedent for this was Pietro Tacca's sculpture of Philip IV in the garden of Buen Retiro (1642) in Madrid which had been considered to be the first equestrian monument displaying a rearing rider since antiquity.
+The precedent for this was Pietro Tacca's sculpture of Philip IV of Spain in the Parque del Buen Retiro, Madrid (1642) which had been considered to be the first equestrian monument displaying a rearing rider since antiquity.
 This emulation reflected the Franco-Spanish rivalry during the reign of King Louis XIV.

 In many images that capture the likeness of Louis XIV, the principal component was the metaphor of Louis’ reign, the sun, which conforms to the tradition of the oriens augusti, or “the rising of the august one”, a term that identifies a ruler with the sun.
 The sun was also one of many symbols for Pope Urban VIII, Bernini’s greatest patron.
-In his time serving Urban VIII, Bernini was involved in the design of a frescoed vault within the Barberini Palace in Rome in which Divine Wisdom appears with the symbol of the sun on her breast.
+In his time serving Urban VIII, Bernini was involved in the design of a frescoed vault within the Palazzo Barberini in Rome in which Divine Wisdom appears with the symbol of the sun on her breast.

 Transportation and arrival in France

-In the fall of 1684, the statue was shipped from Civitavecchia, Italy by boat.
-In March 1685, the Statue arrived in Paris.
+In the fall of 1684, the statue was shipped from Civitavecchia by boat.
+In March 1685, the statue arrived in Paris.
 The statue was then shipped to Versailles during August and September, arriving at the palace on October 1, 1685.
-By the ninth, the statue was placed in the orangerie, in one of the galleries there.
+By the ninth, the statue was placed in the Versailles Orangerie, in one of the galleries there.